dja517/dja517.github.io/_projects/SryngeGrip+/index 2.md

 layout: post
 title: SyringeGrip+
 description:
-    Redesigned SyringeGrip to accommodate variations in hand size and syringe diameter tolerances.
-Design was tested and approved by medical clinic
+    Redesigned commercial SyringeGrip to accommodate variations in hand size and syringe diameter tolerances.
+Integrated adaptive relief features such as crush ribs and grip fins to ensure compatibility across multiple syringe brands (BD, Terumo, Glatopa).
+Design was tested and approved by a medical clinic
 skills:
   - 3D CAD
   - Structural Analysis